 - Arduino Nano Pinout contains 14 digital pins, 8 analog Pins, 2 Reset Pins & 6 Power Pins.

-- It is programmed using Arduino IDE, which can be downloaded from Arduino Official site.
+- It is programmed using Arduino IDE, which can be downloaded from the Arduino Official site.

 - Arduino Nano is simply a smaller version of Arduino UNO, thus both have almost the same functionalities.